Skylanders: Imaginators

-Skylanders: Imaginators is a 2016 toys-to-life 3D platform game developed by Toys for Bob and published by Activision.
-A successor to Skylanders: SuperChargers, it was released for Nintendo Switch, PlayStation 3, PlayStation 4, Wii U, Xbox 360 and Xbox One.
-For the first time in the series, players can create their own characters, known as Imaginators.
-The game received generally positive reviews but the title's sales were below Activision's expectations.
-It is the sixth and most recent Skylanders game released on consoles.
+Skylanders: Imaginators is a 2016 toys-to-life platform video game developed by Toys for Bob and published by Activision.
+It is the sixth installment of the Skylanders series, a successor to Skylanders: SuperChargers, and was released for Nintendo Switch, PlayStation 3, PlayStation 4, Wii U, Xbox 360 and Xbox One.
+It allows players to create their own characters, known as Imaginators.
+The game received generally positive reviews, but its sales were below Activision's expectations.
+It is the sixth and most recent Skylanders game released on consoles, as the franchise went into hiatus after its release.

 Plot

-In the past, the ancients used powerful Mind Magic to conjure and create anything they could think of.
-However, one of the Ancients, known as Brain, tried to use Mind Magic to brainwash all of Skylands, so the ancients sealed him away, and sealed away the power of Mind Magic so evil could not use it.
+In the past, the Ancients used Mind Magic to create anything they could imagine.
+However, one of the Ancients, known as Brain, tried to use Mind Magic to brainwash all of Skylands, so the Ancients sealed him away along with the power of Mind Magic to prevent evil from using it.

 Following the events of the last game, there has been an era of peace.
-However, a mysterious being soon steals a book from the Skylanders Academy, and is soon revealed to work for Kaos, who seeks to use the power of Mind Magic to create an army of Doomlanders to conquer Skylands.
-However, his constructs prove feeble and erratic, leading him to seek the aid of Brain, the last remaining Ancient.
-With this, he becomes more capable, but still remains unable to defeat the player, so they instead decide to brainwash all of Skylands and protect their fortress with an impenetrable force field, leaving only Spyro immune because of his dragon body.
-They are able to free the Skylands from the brainwash, and trick Kaos into letting them in.
-In the final battle, Kaos powers into a more powerful form summoning various Doomlanders to aid him but Brain, frustrated at Kaos' low intelligence and insults, betrays him and fights alongside the player.
-When Kaos is defeated, Brain tries to run, but works alongside the Skylanders under the threat of being sealed away again, and shrinks Kaos and Glumshanks, with the game ending before he starts to tell a tale.
+However, a mysterious being steals a book from the Skylanders Academy and is revealed to work for Kaos, who seeks to use the power of Mind Magic to create an army of Doomlanders and conquer Skylands.
+To this end, he teams up with Brain, the last remaining Ancient, and they decide to brainwash Skylands, leaving only Spyro immune because he is a dragon.
+They are able to free Skylands and fight Kaos in a final battle, during which he transforms into a more powerful form and summons various Doomlanders to aid him.
+However, Brain betrays him and fights alongside the player.
+When Kaos is defeated, Brain tries to flee, but instead works alongside the Skylanders under the threat of being sealed away again and shrinks Kaos and Glumshanks.

 Gameplay

-Similar to its predecessors, the core gameplay revolves around solving puzzles, platforming, and fighting enemies.
-As the title is a toys-to-life game, players can put Skylanders toy figurine onto a Portal of Power, which will then allow players to control the figurine-represented character in-game.
-Creation Clash, a remake of Skystones which was introduced in Giants is featured in the game.
+Similar to its predecessors, the core gameplay of Imaginators revolves around solving puzzles, platforming, and fighting enemies.
+Being a toys-to-life game, players can put a figurine onto a Portal of Power, which allows them to control the represented character in-game.
+It also features Creation Clash, a remake of Skystones, which was introduced in Giants.
 The game supports local multiplayer.